Mohammad Orfali is a Syrian Chef and Head of Culinary at the Discovery network’s FATAFEAT TV.

 - Arabic Modern Cuisine (3 seasons): The Middle East’s first cooking show to introduce contemporary gastronomy to Arabic cuisine.

-- Hakawi: Chefs Tarek Ibrahim and Mohamad Orfali speak about their culinary experiences, share exciting cooking tips, and the heritage behind Halabi and Alexandrian cuisines.
+- Hakawi: Chefs Tarek Ibrahim and Mohammad Orfali speak about their culinary experiences, share exciting cooking tips, and the heritage behind Halabi and Alexandrian cuisines.

-Published in 2012, Mohamad’s first cookbook “Ana Halabi” focuses on the heritage and individual ingredients of Aleppian Cuisine.
+Published in 2012, Mohammad’s first cookbook “Ana Halabi” focuses on the heritage and individual ingredients of Aleppian Cuisine.